 The report also provides recommendations on how North Carolina could form similar partnerships with community development financial institutions, such as The Support Center, and lenders to help small businesses.

 Through a direct appropriation, the state could provide the seed funding for a state-level small-business revolving loan fund.
-Additional funds could be leveraged by private foundations, banks, corporations and other investors.• Pilot a state small-business guaranteed lending program, which would help mitigate the risk taken on by lenders when making loans to businesses that are in underserved communities.
+Additional funds could be leveraged by private foundations, banks, corporations and other investors.

 The South Carolina Business Development Corporation is an example of how legislative action can harness existing resources to meet small-business needs.
-By creating a structure that allows banks to make investments in small-business lending, the state would help expand access to capital in markets that need it most.• Create a state healthy foods financing fund to create new markets for local, healthy foods.
+By creating a structure that allows banks to make investments in small-business lending, the state would help expand access to capital in markets that need it most.

 North Carolina currently has 349 food deserts, areas in which residents lack access to fresh healthy food.
 These communities suffer from a range of health problems, such as obesity, diabetes and heart disease.
 Meanwhile, businesses, such as healthy food producers, distributors and retailers, face barriers in accessing capital and accessing local markets.
 A state-level fund targeted to expanding access to capital for healthy foods-related businesses would help strengthen the local food system, bolster local businesses, and improve health outcomes across the state.